 So now you know way more about how to choose and test an antenna for Helium.

-If you’d like further help with Helium, whether it’s understanding the network or optimizing your placement, consider hiring me.
+If you’d like further help with Helium, whether it’s understanding the network or optimizing your placement, consider hiring me or taking the Helium Basic Course, which you can find here.